camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ![Process Automator Scenario](images/ProcessAutomatorScenario.png)

 **STARTEVENT**
-Two types of Start event is created: one for the main flow (5 process instance per second) and the second one.
+Two types of Start events are created: one for the main flow (5 process instances per second) and the other for the second one.
 For the user task